UpdraftFund/updraft-frontend-lit-ts/src/features/common/utils/README.md

 2. Navigate to the "Environment Variables" section
 3. Add the following variables:
     - `VITE_GRAPH_API_KEY`: Your Graph API key
+   - `VITE_APP_ENV`: Set to `production` for production deployments or `preview` for preview deployments

 ## Available Environment Variables

 - `VITE_GRAPH_API_KEY`: API key for The Graph API
+- `VITE_APP_ENV`: Environment setting that controls which endpoints are used.
+Values can be:
+    - Empty or undefined: Local development environment (default)
+    - `preview`: Preview deployment environment
+    - `production`: Production deployment environment

 ## How It Works